NFDI4Biodiversity/nfdi4biodiversity-sle/README.md

     // Show your custom confirmation dialog
     const userConfirmed = confirm(
-      "Here is the disclaimer text.
+      "Note on translation: This website uses Google Translate to translate content into different languages.
+Please note that when you use this function, data is transmitted to Google and processed there.
+Further information can be found in [Google's Privacy Policy](https://policies.google.com/privacy?hl=de).

       Click OK to accept, or Cancel to abort."
     );

     if (!userConfirmed) {